markus-git/dataflow-modeling-for-ENM155/README.md

 Once a configuration file has been read and parsed, the generated graph is ready to be used for calculating input/output requirements.

 Graphs are specified by the interfaces `Graph`, `Vertex`, and `Edge`, these can all be found under `enm155/src/graph`.
-An example implementation of these interfaces is included under `enm155/src/graph/directed`, make sure to read through these and understand them.
+An example implementation of the interfaces is included under `enm155/src/graph/directed`, make sure to read through and understand them.
 Also, an implementation of the input/output algorithm is supplied by the `calculateDemands` method in `MyGraph`.

 ## Visualisation of graphs.